env3d/css-examples/project/README.md

 The system will display the time as "xxx ago" where xxx can be seconds, minutes, or hours.
 This attribute controls how often this text is updated.

 Inside the #chat div, the HTML code must contain the following div's with specific id's.
-Look at https://github.com/env3d/css-examples/blob/master/project/index.html for a complete example of the HTML structure.

 ## user